srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     This tile provides a quick overview of what is connected to your hub and message count.
 As you add devices and start sending messages, this tile will provide nice "at-a-glance" information.

-1. To the right of the **IoT Hub Usage** tile, notice the **Device twin operations** tile and the **Device to cloud messages** tile.
+1. To the right of the **IoT Hub Usage** tile, notice the **Number of messages used** tile and the **Device to cloud messages** tile.

     The **Device to cloud messages** tile provides a quick view of the incoming messages from your devices over time.
-You will be registering a device and sending messages to your hub during a lab in the next module, so you will begin to see information on these tiles pretty soon.
+You will be registering a device and sending messages to your hub during a module in the next module, so you will begin to see information on these tiles pretty soon.

-    The **Device twin operations** tile can help you to keep track of device twin access.
-You will be learning about device twins and device twin operations during the modules of this course that cover device configuration, device provisioning, and device management.
-For now all you need to know is that each device that you register with your IoT Hub will have a device twin that you can use when you need to manage the device.
+    The **Number of messages used** tile can help you to keep track of the total number of messages used.

 #### Task 2: View features of IoT Hub using the left-side menu